abhi9720/yelp-camp/README.md

   * Basic Functionalities
     * User can manage camp location on geo map
     * User can take help of cluster map to search campground
-    * User can seach camp and sort them bases on rating (Working on it).
+    * User can seach camp and sort them on the bases of rating (Working on it).